Joseph Heath

 Filthy Lucre

 This book was published by HarperCollins in Canada and by Scribe/Penguin in Australia/New Zealand.
 The U.S. edition was published by Random House under the title Economics Without Illusions.
-French, Spanish, Portuguese, Korean and Chinese translations are available.
+French, Spanish, Portuguese, Korean, Japanese and Chinese (traditional) translations are available.
 Italian and Croatian are forthcoming.
 You can find some video of me talking it up here, here and here.
 For those who read the book, enjoyed it, and want more, you can find drafts of two chapters that didn’t make in at the bottom of this page.

 The Rebel Sell (co-authored with Andrew Potter)